stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 To install Google Chrome, Skype, Slack and other proprietary software, visit the [Web page for third-party applications](https://solus-project.com/articles/software/third-party/en/), and follow the instructions.
-The Software Center also offers some of the most popular and well-tested of these products in the *Third Party* section.
+The Software Center also offers some, but not all, of these products in the *Third Party* section.